Saul Deeney: Institute

 Saul Deeney joined Institute of the NIFL Premiership on 13 January 2015.
 He made his debut for the club 10 days later, on 23 January, in a 2-1 league defeat away to Glenavon.
 He left the club after appearing in only three league games, and retired as a player, returning to Notts County to become a coach.

 Northern Premier League

 In 2015, Deeney came out of retirement to play for Basford United; he was the club's first-choice goalkeeper during the 2015/2016 season, making 36 league appearances.

 On 1 June 2019, Deeney signed for Southern League Premier Division Central side Coalville Town.

 Deeney extended his stay with Coalville Town on 22 December 2019, when he signed a contract until the end of the 2020–21 season.

 On 9 March 2022, Deeney joined Northern Premier League Division One Midlands side Ilkeston Town on loan for the remainder of the 2021–22 season.
 Having joined the club on a permanent basis in the summer, he joined Matlock Town in January 2023.

+Coaching career

+In May 2024, Deeney returned to Basford United in the role of assistant manager, also registered as a back-up goalkeeper; he became the club's first-choice goalkeeper during the 2024–25 season.